fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 ### Errata

-Much like I did with [*Dragon Wars*](../dragon-wars), I really need to rip apart the IBM binary and find the combat routines, etc. so that I can answer some of these outstanding questions.
+I wrote the first draft of this walkthrough over ten years ago, incorporating a bunch of dodgy assertions about the effects of attributes and other game mechanics based on research I'd done reading other people's walkthroughs.
+At worst, that info was flat-out wrong; at best, I can't figure out which version of the game it was talking about.
+So until I can rip apart the DOS binary and decompile it for myself (much like I did with [*Dragon Wars*](../dragon-wars)), I'm going to try to restrict myself to things that I'm pretty sure about due to personal experience.

+That means I still have several open questions about the game.
+Here's a couple of examples:

 - Does AC below -10 matter?
 Just because the game doesn't display it, and just because the save files don't track it, doesn't mean the combat routines don't take it into account.
-- Is there anything interesting in the inaccessible parts of Harkyn's Level Two?
-My guess is no.
+- Is the "bonus" on weapons applied to damage, to-hit, or both?
+- When are Saving Throws actually used?
+What are you rolling against?
+What happens if there isn't a monster there to contest your roll (trap damage)?
 - What happens if you *don't* have the Crystal Sword with you when you walk into Kylearan's Tower?
 Rumor has it the Crystal Guardian regenerates over and over and prevents you from leaving the room.

-If you happen to know the answers to one of these questions, feel free to [get in touch](https://github.com/fraterrisus/walkthroughs/issues).
+If you happen to know the answers to one of these questions and are willing to quote your sources, or have some experience ripping apart binaries and have done this work already, feel free to [get in touch](https://github.com/fraterrisus/walkthroughs/issues).

 ### Game Introduction

 *The Bard's Tale: Tales of the Unknown* is, in my opinion, one of *the* classic CRPGs.
-If you're coming to it for the first time, many of its mechanics will seem cliché.
-As I've said elsewhere, this feeling is similar to that of people who watched the 2010-era _Lord of the Rings_ movies and complained about how "derivative" it was to use Elves and Orcs in a high-fantasy movie.
-The _Bard's Tale_ series didn't exactly invent these mechanics, but it is one of the best and most well-known examples of the genre.
-Which is not to say the game is without its problems...
+If you've played other games before but happen to be encountering this series for the first time, many of its mechanics will seem cliché.
+The _Bard's Tale_ series didn't exactly invent most of these mechanics, but it is one of the best and most well-known examples of the genre.

+Which is not to say that the game is without it's little issues... like, say, the fact that every version is slightly different from every other version.
+Folks who have done more disassembly work than I have claim that even the base combat statistics work differently from platform to platform, so what's true on one won't be exactly the same on the others.
+Throw in the fact that as part of inXile Entertainment's crowdfunding campaign for *Bard's Tale IV* (an excellent, modern CRPG that is totally worth playing) they managed to build a new version of the original trilogy with a bunch of optional switches embedded that change the mechanics even further, and the idea of making a document that's general enough to be useful on every platform without accidentally giving you misinformation is pretty hopeless.

+So throughout this guide I'm going to try to stay away from making any specific suggestions based on game mechanics and stick to higher-level strategies that will help you no matter which platform you're playing on.
+I hope.
+My experience with the game is split between the Apple IIgs and MS-DOS platforms, but I'll try to point out places where I know those platforms differ from others.

 I'm assuming you've acquired and read a copy of the manual and/or reference card for the game.
-It'll tell you the specific commands used to navigate around the game, and give you a tour of the interface.
-This is kind of important, since there are significant differences between versions of the game.
+It'll tell you the specific commands used to navigate around the game and give you a tour of the interface.
+The keyboard commands vary a bit between platforms, so usually I say this purely out of obligation but in this case I really do encourage you to find a copy of the reference card for your platform.
 Some versions of the game have copy protection, but it's fairly [straightforward](#experience-and-leveling-up) to deal with.

-In my opinion, the experience of playing *Bard's Tale I* is largely not about the "story".
-The game was designed such that you really have to explore every square of every dungeon level just to make sure you don't miss an item or an inscription somewhere that gives you a clue that you'll need to solve a puzzle much, much later in the game.
-A naive player that doesn't know that unwritten rule is almost certainly going to wind up not knowing the answer to that puzzle, and having to go back and scour every dungeon level for clues after the fact.
+For my money, the experience of playing *Bard's Tale I* is largely not about the story.
+Don't get me wrong; this isn't one of those CRPGs that staples on its backstory and then never mentions it again.
+The goal of the game really is to find and destroy Mangar, and several NPCs will help you progress in that direction as you explore.
+It's just that the game was designed such that you pretty much need to explore every square of every dungeon level in order to make sure you don't miss an item or an inscription that gives you a clue that you'll need to solve a puzzle much, much later in the game.
+A naive player that doesn't know that unwritten rule is almost certainly going to wind up not knowing the answer to that later puzzle, which means having to go back and scour every dungeon level for clues after the fact.
 I can't imagine that being "fun".

 So the main joys of playing this game come from two things: the grinding, where you're trying to make your party powerful enough to take on the next dungeon; and mapping those dungeons in exquisite detail.
 If you're reading a walkthrough, you probably already know that I'm going to give you the answer to every puzzle you need to solve along the way.
 (I mean, I'll also tell you where you should have picked that clue up for yourself, but the actual exploration part is optional.)

 If you love mapping dungeons, you should feel free to ignore my maps and make your own.
 (I obviously do, since I *made these maps*.)
-I'll give you the coordinates of the important points in the walkthrough's narrative, but I won't tell you how to get there.
+I'll give you the coordinates of the important points in the walkthrough's narrative, but I won't tell you exactly how to get there.
 My hope is that won't spoil your fun.

 If you *don't* love grinding... you probably don't want to play this game, 'cause you're going to have to do a lot of it.
 I find combat systems like this fun, even if they feel "simplistic" in retrospect, so the prospect of grinding levels in the same dungeon over and over doesn't bother me.